bm-zi/python-snippets/README.md

 1.
-Copy these two following files to any directory of yours:
+Copy these three following files to any directory of yours:
     runme.py
     codeExamples.py
+    list

 2.